ZQ-Yang/zq-yang.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am currently a Ph.D. candidate at the Urban Mobility Institute, Tongji University, Shanghai, China.
+I am a Ph.D. candidate at the Urban Mobility Institute, Tongji University, Shanghai, China.
 I received my bachelor's degree from Southwest Jiaotong University in 2020.

 My research interests include travel behavior analysis and modeling, the relationship between travel and land use, shared micromobility, and transport equity.

+I am currently a visiting PhD student at Ghent University.

 # 🔥 News
 - *2024.11*: &nbsp;🎉🎉 I was awarded the Silver Award at the **[2024 THNS Forum](https://thns.tongji.edu.cn/2024Awards/list.htm)**.
 - *2024.07*: &nbsp;🎉🎉 I received funding support from the **China Scholarship Council (CSC)**.
+- *2024.07*: &nbsp;🎉🎉 One papers are accepted by *Sustainable Cities and Society*

 # 📝 Publications